 Low-carbon development must be at the heart of any successful climate change mitigation effort.
 Yet it faces two distinct challenges.
 The world is not particularly good at development assistance beyond climate change, and it has no large-scale experience with low-carbon development.

-The Kyoto Protocol focused on promoting low-carbon development through the clean development mechanism (CDM).
+The Kyoto Protocol focused on promoting low-carbon development through the Clean Development Mechanism (CDM).
 Although the CDM has undoubtedly resulted in some low-carbon investment that would not have otherwise occurred, it has not prompted fundamental shifts in development patterns.
 Alongside it, traditional development organizations have begun to invest in low-carbon development.
 The World Bank, for example, has ramped up climate-related spending, and the UNEP has set climate change as a priority in its capacity-building efforts.
 These efforts are constrained, however, by funding that is not commensurate with the scale of the challenge, as well as by deeper challenges in the development aid model.
 These international institutions are also not well coordinated, with occasionally weak mechanisms that can fail to complement each other.

 Another important path to low-carbon development is new technology, such as carbon capture and storage (CCS), which focuses on securing and storing carbon dioxide emissions before they are released into the atmosphere.
 Although this technology is still in its early stages, successful pilot projects offer hope of developing and implementing it for large-scale projects.
 Some countries are committed to implementing variations of it, and both bilateral and multilateral cooperation is under way.
 This cooperation is particularly important because implementing CCS on a large scale can be expensive and offers few obvious economic benefits.
 One of the major multilateral efforts in this area is the Carbon Sequestration Leadership Forum (CSLF), which supports joint efforts to develop cost-effective carbon sequestration technology.
-At the bilateral level, the EU-China Partnership on Climate Change [PDF] helps to develop Near-Zero Emissions Coal (NZEC) plants in China using CCS technology.
+At the bilateral level, the EU-China Partnership on Climate Change helps to develop Near-Zero Emissions Coal (NZEC) plants in China using CCS technology.
 The United States and China have also recently agreed to develop joint projects using CCS technology.
 Additionally, an international initiative, Futuregen, led by the U.S. Department of Energy, harnesses public and private-sector funds and expertise to help build near-zero emissions plants around the world.

 Renewable and nuclear energy will be critical in diminishing reliance on fossil fuels and developing low-carbon communities.
 Expectations for nuclear power as an alternative source of energy are especially high among big emitters such as India, China, and the United States, as well as in a number of developing countries that lack the necessary infrastructure to meet their growing energy needs.
-After the nuclear incident following Japan's March 2011 earthquake and tsunami, some of the support for nuclear power has declined.
+Since the nuclear incident in the wake of Japan's March 2011 earthquake and tsunami, some of the support for nuclear power has declined.
 Currently, the International Atomic Energy Agency (IAEA) assists countries in determining whether nuclear energy is a feasible option.
 When nuclear energy is optimal, the agency assists with energy planning and developing relevant infrastructure, such as drafting nuclear legislation and establishing independent and effective safety regulators.
 However, given its limited resources, the IAEA will find it increasingly difficult to meet the growing demands for its services as more developing countries seek help in establishing nuclear facilities.